SarBH/bia660_final_project/README.md

 2. The Voting classifier instance is created using the models we chose.
 3. The accuracy of the voting classifier is printed, as well as a confusion matrix.

+# How to run?
+1. Edit the the part1 script with the URL and job type (lines 110+) as indicated above.
+It will create a CSV and an alreadyseen.txt file that will prevent repeats.
+2. When you are done scraping and you are satisfied with the number of jobs you got, simply run the part2 script as is. *No inputs are needed on part 2 script.*
+3. Run the part3 script as is, or if you have a clue on the models and/or hyperparameters that you think are worth trying, you can run it with those alone to save computation time.
+If you have no clue on what would work, simply run it as is and cover all your bases. *No inputs are needed on part 3 script*.
+I recommend you take note of the outputs of this file, since you dont want to have to run it again, its very slow.
+4. Open part4 script and enter the hyperparametes that you found on the output of part3 on lines 27-33.
+Choose which of those models you want to use to predict, and build a predictors list similar to the ones on lines 36-37.
+Run the code to obtain an accuracy and confusion matrix.